 Regardless of your organization type, the marketing vs. sales dilemma has bothered you.
 Planning and strategy development of both areas is an important part of the success as these departments share a mutual goal - revenue increase.
-In some ways, marketing and sales are intertwined, and startups and small companies have only one personnel, the so-called marketing.
+In some ways, marketing and sales are intertwined, and startups and small companies have only one person, the so-called marketing.

 Definition of marketing and sales

-Before determining what is more vital - marketing or sales -, let’s get the overall definition of both areas.
+Before determining what is more vital - marketing or sales -let’s get the overall definition of both areas.

-As a more dynamic process, marketing deals with systematic planning, implementation of marketing strategy, control and improvement of business actions and products or services.
-It targets to create brand identity, brings leads and prospects for a sales department, involves sending email campaigns to customers and builds long-term relationships with potential customers.
+As a more dynamic process, marketing deals with systematic planning, implementation of marketing strategy, control, and improvement of business actions and products or services.
+It targets to create brand identity, brings leads and prospects for a sales department, involves sending email campaigns to customers, and builds long-term relationships with potential customers.
 However, the marketing department has given conditions, and can’t change them.

 Sales and marketing responsibilities